The Paul Mellon Centre Research Collections Fellowship has been established on the occasion of the 50th anniversary of the Paul Mellon Centre.

 The Fellowship is designed, in the first instance, to cover the period July 2020–June 2021.
 The successful Fellow is expected to spend as a minimum the equivalent of 6 weeks at the Centre throughout the year.
 There is no requirement for the Fellow to give up any existing job or research work: this Fellowship is designed to sit alongside existing commitments.

-The Paul Mellon Centre Collections Fellowship is next offered in our Spring 2020 round of funding applications will open on Monday 25 November 2019 and close on 31 January 2020.
+The Paul Mellon Centre Collections Fellowship is next offered in our Spring 2021 round of funding.

 - At the beginning of the Fellowship, the Fellow will be expected to visit the Centre and work with Research Collections staff and the Deputy Director of Research to produce a research proposal